Presto Concepts

 When Presto is scheduling a query, the coordinator will query a connector for a list of all splits that are available for a table.
 The coordinator keeps track of which machines are running which tasks and what splits are being processed by which tasks.

-An operator consumes, transforms and produces data.
+An operator consumes, transforms, and produces data.
 For example, a table scan fetches data from a connector and produces data that can be consumed by other operators, and a filter operator consumes data and produces a subset by applying a predicate over the input data.